Tijuana: Geography

-Tijuana is one of the westernmost cities in Mexico, and consequently in Latin America, and the second largest city in northern Mexico.
+Tijuana is the westernmost city in Mexico, and consequently in Latin America, and the second-largest city in northern Mexico.
 Located about 210 km west of the state capital, Mexicali, the city is bordered to the north by the cities of Imperial Beach, and the San Diego neighborhoods of San Ysidro and Otay Mesa, California.
 To the southwest of the city is Rosarito Beach, while to the south is unincorporated territory of Tijuana Municipality.
 The city is nestled among hills, canyons, and gullies.
 The central part of the city lies in a valley through which flows the channeled Tijuana River.

 Housing development in the Tijuana Hills has led to eradication of many seasonal mountain streams.
 This lack of natural drainage makes places within the city vulnerable to landslides during the rainy season.
 The varied terrain of Tijuana gives the city elevation extremes that range from sea level to 790 m.
 As downtown Tijuana was built at the bottom of the river valley, the district is subject to seasonal flooding created by drain-off from the Tijuana Hills.
 During this time, east-bound portions of the Via Rapida (east–west highway) may be blocked off by the Tijuana Police due to hazardous conditions.

 Tijuana is noted for its rough terrain, which includes many canyons, steep hills, and mesas.
 Large hills in Tijuana include the Cerro Colorado and the Cerro de las Abejas.

 The city is located near the terminus of the Tijuana River and within the Tijuana River Basin.
 The Tijuana River is an intermittent river, 195 km long, on the Pacific coast of northern Baja California in Mexico and Southern California in the United States.
 It drains an arid area along the California–Baja California border, flowing through Mexico for most of its course and then crossing the border for the last 8 km of its course where it forms an estuary that empties into the ocean.